 The poses are based on Hatha yoga but the essence of Bikram yoga is to work out every muscle in the body, as well as all ligaments, tendons, joints, organs and glands, whilst having a serious cardio workout.
 Yes, it’s intense!
 Hot yoga benefits though are plentiful, from improved circulation, detoxification and increased focus.

 If you haven’t tried hot yoga before, it is definitely an experience.

-Here are 10 hot yoga benefits that could entice you to give it a try:
+Here are 10 hot yoga benefits that may entice you to try it:

 (1) Increased flexibility

 The heated room allows your muscles to relax more than usual and increases circulation, making it easier to get into yoga poses without the risk of injury.
 People who practice hot yoga can typically stretch further and hold poses longer than in regular class at room temperature.

 (2) Added strength and endurance

 As with many types of yoga, Bikram yoga helps build strength, both muscular strength and core strength.
 Attention is paid to the spine, which when strong helps to support a good posture, reducing aches and pains, particularly in the neck, shoulders and back.
 Endurance will also improve from regular hot yoga practice that allows continual personal development towards greater goals.

 (3) A proper cardio workout

 One key benefit of hot yoga is the cardio workout.
 The heat causes your heart to work that little bit harder, which helps strengthen it and the whole cardiovascular system.